Written By: Frances Gatta

 A study examining the connection between mindfulness and physical and psychological health concludes that “individuals high in mindfulness showed better cardiovascular health and psychological health.”
 Interestingly, an article published by the Journal of the American Association of Nurse Practitioners suggests that practicing focused awareness can help reduce perceived stress and anxiety and improve quality of life.

 When you’re present, you become one with yourself and your environment, savoring every moment and accepting every emotion.
-All of these require you to let go of the past and not obsess over the future.
+All of these require you to let go of the past and avoid obsessing over the future.
 It’s in this state that you may find peace.

 9 Ways to Be More Present